Latent Spectral Regularization for Continual Learning: Method

 {\textbf{Spectral Regularizer.}}~Let us denote by $\boldsymbol{A}$ the adjacency matrix of $\mathcal{G}$, we calculate its degree matrix $\boldsymbol{D}$ and we compute its normalized Laplacian as $ \boldsymbol{L} = \boldsymbol{I} - \boldsymbol{D}^{-\nicefrac{1}{2}} \boldsymbol{A} \boldsymbol{D}^{-\nicefrac{1}{2}}\,$, where $\boldsymbol{I}$ is the identity matrix.
 We then compute the eigenvalues $\boldsymbol{\lambda}$ of $\boldsymbol{L}$ and sort them in ascending order.
 Let $g$ be the number of different classes within the buffer, we calculate our regularizing loss as:

 The proposed loss term is weighted through the hyperparameter $\rho$ and added to the stream classification loss.
 Overall, our model optimizes the following objective:

 Through Eq.~\ref{eqn:casperloss}, we increase the eigengap $\lambda_{g+1} - \lambda_g$ while minimizing the first $g$ eigenvalues.
-Since the number of eigenvalues close to zero corresponds to the number of loosely connected partitions within the graph~\citep{trevisan14}, our loss indirectly encourages the points in the buffer to be clustered without strict supervision.
+Since the number of eigenvalues close to zero represents to the number of loosely connected partitions within the graph~\citep{trevisan14}, our loss indirectly encourages data points to be clustered without strict supervision.

-{\textbf{Efficient Batch Operation.}}~The application of \methnam entails the cumbersome step of constructing the entire LGG $\mathcal{G}$ at each forward step by processing all available replay examples in the buffer $B$ (usually orders of magnitude larger than a batch of input examples).